unimitysolutionspvtltd/basiccart/README.md

-# Basic Cart Drupal 8
+# Renamed the module name from basiccart to basic_cart and the changed version - https://github.com/karthikeyan-manivasagam/basic_cart  Basic Cart Drupal 8
 Basic cart is a very simple shopping cart / checkout process for Drupal, that just sends 2 emails after each order.
 Along with the shopping cart, this module also provides a block where you can view your cart's content.
 It's ideal for small websites with only a few products or other content types being sold, for example touristic offers.

 Usage